Jayesh-Prajapati9/GSAP/README.md

-# This is a Repo Which contains all the content regarding to the GSAP
+# This is a Repo which contains all the content regarding to the GSAP